-What exactly are we trying to solve for and achieve?
+“What exactly are we trying to solve for and achieve?”

-No one can decide on these exact issues and objectives except you and your colleagues in charge of your transformation.
-But as noted, you’ll want to factor in your customer.
+No one can decide on these exact issues and goals except those in charge of your business innovation efforts.
+But, as noted, you’ll want to factor in your customer.

 The importance of a high-quality customer experience can’t be overstated enough today.

-What tech is absolutely essential for transformation?
+“What tech is absolutely essential for transformation?”

 This should be addressed first and foremost by your leadership team, as choosing the right business technologies will impact every part of your transformation approach.